deepanshs/mrsimulator/docs/installation/users.rst

 Upgrading to a newer version
 """"""""""""""""""""""""""""

-If you are upgrading to a newer version of ``mrsimulator``, you have all the prerequisites installed on your system.
+If you upgrade to a newer version of ``mrsimulator``, you have all the prerequisites installed on your system.
 In this case, type the following in the terminal/Prompt

 .. code-block:: bash

     $ pip install mrsimulator -U

 All done!
-You may now start using the library, or proceed to :ref:`getting_started` to continue the tutorial.
+You may now start using the library or proceed to :ref:`getting_started` to continue the tutorial.

 Test your build
 ---------------

 .. note::
-  For windows users using anaconda python 3.8 and higher, you need to set the following environment variable in the ``Anaconda Prompt`` before running mrsimulator scripts.
+  For Windows users using anaconda python 3.8 and higher, you need to set the following environment variable in the ``Anaconda Prompt`` before running mrsimulator scripts.

   .. code-block:: bash